jtroussard/backend3/PROMPT.md

 application will be critical and hosted in the cloud, so security and configurability remain paramount.
 We are using JWT tokens stored in HttpOnly cookies for secure authentication.

-Currently, we are in Phase 2, task 3: Implement JWT Token Authentication.
-We have completed the basic authentication setup and are now ready to implement JWT token authentication.
-The JwtUtils class has been implemented, and we are ready to create the JwtAuthFilter to validate JWTs.
+Currently, we are in Phase 2, task 5: Role based permission.

 Please remember to provide guidance in a compartmentalized and step-by-step approach.
 Let's focus on creating functional commits that represent a working state of the application.
 Do these instructions make sense?
 Do you have any questions or advice regarding this phase of development?